5 Things Your Daughter Should Know About Chasing Boys

 Unfortunately, our world has devalued the art of waiting.
 We want our heart’s desire now.
 And for teenage girls eager to fall in love, that eagerness can get the best of them.
 They may chase the boys they like instead of waiting for the right boys to chase them – and then wonder why their relationships are empty, short, and shallow.

-If you have a daughter (I have four!) it may frustrate you to see the new breed of aggressive females being cultivated by our society.
+If you have a daughter, it may frustrate you to see the new breed of aggressive females being cultivated and encouraged by our society.
 They are bold and forward in interacting with the opposite sex.
 They text boys constantly and seek attention in all the wrong ways.

 The world tells girls it’s empowering to take charge and make advances, but I believe it hurts them.
 It can lead girls to lower their standards and behave in ways that make them look bad and, ultimately, feel bad about themselves.

 In addition, chasing boys often makes boys run the other way.
-One thing I often hear from moms of boys is how quickly their sons lose interest when a girl is pushy or constantly checking in.
+As many boy moms can attest, their sons lose interest when a girl is pushy or constantly checking in.
 They don’t like it and usually aren’t sure what to do with the excessive attention.

-If you’re like me and my husband, and you want your daughter to buck the rising trend of girls chasing boys, here are five talking points to start the conversation.
+If you hope for your daughter to buck the trend of girls chasing boys, here are five talking points to start the conversation.

 1. You were made to chase your dreams, not boys.
 You are so talented, and you were made for a purpose.
 You are smart, energetic, and equipped to change the world with your God-given gifts.

-So rather than make a boy the center of your universe, keep God at the center.
+Rather than make a boy the center of your universe, keep God at the center.
 Listen to His call and pursue the passions He plants in your heart.
 The right boy will show up at the right time.
-God will make sure of that!
+God will make sure of that.